← Reference Deep-Dives Reference Deep-Dive · 12 min read

 Lapsed customersPrevious purchase + time since last activity

 Use your own customers when: you need feedback from people who know your product, testing retention messaging, understanding churn, or validating features for existing users.
+The first-party audience is the right choice whenever the research question is about your product specifically rather than the category broadly.

 Decision TypeRecommended SampleCost (Audio, Professional)